New training program

 Session 4

-Teach the team how to create the right context so agents can work well.
+Teach the team how to create the right environment so agents can operate reliably and repeatably.

 Week 3